 Lexie McClymont (DEDJTR), Angie Grills (DEDJTR), Mark Hankin (APAL), Jenny Treeby (DEDJTR), Sophie Clayton (APAL), Ian Goodwin (DEDEJTR) and Sue Richards (DEDJTR).

-This resource was compiled as part of the Profitable Pears project, funded by Apple and Pear Association Limited (APAL), Horticulture Australia Limited (HAL) and Department of Economic Development, Jobs, Transport and Resources (DEDJTR) Victoria.
+This resource was compiled as part of the Profitable Pears project, funded by Apple and Pear Association Limited (APAL), Horticulture Australia Limited (HAL) and Agriculture Victoria.
 First compiled in 2009, it was extended and updated in 2014.
 The information contained in this resource is for general reference only.
 Growers should seek local technical advice before deciding on changes to production and postharvest practices.

 - Blush pear research orchard